Dwarka Baoli

 Baoli or bawdi, also referred to as baori or bauri, is a Hindi word (from Sanskrit wapi or vapi, vapika).
-Water Temples of India and temple step wells were built in ancient India and the earliest forms of step well and reservoir were also built in India in places like Dholavira as far back as the Indus Valley civilisation.
+Water Temples of India and temple step wells were built in ancient India and the earliest forms of step well and reservoir were also built in India in places like Dholavira as far back as the Indus Valley Civilisation.

 Architecture

 The structure shows typical Lodi era architecture with prominent arches along the steps and a well at the end of the baoli.
 The stepwell is constructed using rubble masonry, common in monuments of that period.
 Along the steps, two levels of arches are clearly visible.
 Although the water level has receded leaving the well dry.

-The baoli seems to have disappeared from the pages of history and bears no mention in the ASI or INTACH heritage list.
+The baoli seems to have disappeared from the pages of history and bears no mention in the Archeological Survey of India or INTACH heritage list.

 Although not as architecturally significant as Agrasen ki baoli and Rajon Ki Baoli, Dwarka Baoli is one-of-its-kind as there is no other structure in the area.